imacat/flask-digestauth/README.rst

     def init_app(app: Flask) -> None:
         app.register_blueprint(bp)

-The views only depend on Flask-Login, but not its underlying authentication mechanism.
-You can always change the authentication mechanism without changing the views, or release a protected Flask module without specifying the authentication mechanism.
+The views only depend on Flask-Login, but not the actual authentication mechanism.
+You can change the actual authentication mechanism without changing the views.

 Writing Tests